-First impression is where the game starts.
+The first impression is where the game starts.
 Your homepage is the first step towards engaging your users.
-Your homepage need not be fully packed with elements, but should set the trigger for your message, branding and site navigation.
+Your homepage need not be fully packed with elements but should set the trigger for your message, branding and site navigation.
 The written material must be simple and crisp.
-There are some pages that use screenshot of content whereas some rotate long moving designs.
+There are some pages that use a screenshot of content whereas some rotate long moving designs.
 Opt for the homepage that suits you, but always keep the noteworthy content on the top so that it immediately captures users’ attention.
 There are certain standard elements that the users are pretty used to.
 For example, clicking on the sign in the top-left corner will take the user back to the homepage from the current page.
 The website homepage must always connect to the contact page, content page, about page, latest updates or blog page.

 2. Rev Up With Responsive Design

 Accessibility is one trend in website design that you cannot do without.
-Any website designed or refreshed must have responsive design.
+Any website designed or refreshed must have a responsive design.
 People are always searching wherever they are- be it work or their living rooms.
-It is not possible to have a computer always; in that case, it is smartphone or a tablet that comes handy.
+It is not possible to have a computer always; in that case, it is a smartphone or a tablet that comes handy.
 Users expect information to be accessible at all times at any device of their choice.
-With internet of things, companies can look after web experience through multiple devices.
+With the internet of things, companies can look after web experience through multiple devices.
 The UX has become more significant than the desktop experience.

 3. No-No To Copy Paste

 Original rules any day.
-Websites are content sensitive.
+Websites are content-sensitive.
 Each product is different from the other.
 Do not try fitting in the content of an old website to a new one.
 By doing this, you lose the essence of the website and drift away from its purpose.
 Work on refreshing the visual and written material as well as the video content so as to add value to the overall design.
-Omit unnecessary information, rephrase your message and create new engaging content that establishes instant connection with the audience.
-Consider your data and frame a content that people find useful and helpful.
+Omit unnecessary information, rephrase your message and create new engaging content that establishes an instant connection with the audience.
+Consider your data and frame content that people find useful and helpful.

 4. Brand Policy

 Do not get carried with the latest trends.
-Updates are required, but not at the cost of users need and brand policy.
+Updates are required, but not at the cost of users' needs and brand policy.
 If your website does not speak for your brand, pronounce your missions and goals, then there are chances that the users might not relate to it.
 The content and brand must complement each other else it will just be a website following the rat race.
 Create a harmonious product that blends the aesthetic appeal with the brand’s personality.
 It is the complete product that keeps the visitor hooked.

 5. Creatively High

-As you plan to rebuild your website, loose all your holds with creativity.
+As you plan to rebuild your website, lose all your holds with creativity.
 Be as creative as possible and try new stuff with your design.
 However, it is also advisable to incorporate a calculated approach and do not misuse the craft.
 Consider the ideas of other people and learn as much as you can from criticism.
 By being vigilant in your creative pursuits you can surely refresh the website in a manner that attracts people and increase conversions.

 6. SEO In Spotlight

 SEO has become one of the core parameters in website design.
 A new or redesigned product can connect with the customers initially only with SEO.
 Include Google algorithms and industrial estimates so that the website enforces useful approaches and not outdated SEO techniques.
 Having said that, do not be overwhelmed with SEO practices.
 Use it, but do not go overboard.
-Instead of incorporating target approaches that is recognized by search engine, most UX designers prefer utilizing content that is valuable for users and offers interactive UX.
+Instead of incorporating target approaches that are recognized by a search engine, most UX designers prefer utilizing content that is valuable for users and offers interactive UX.